dazuma/toys/toys/docs/guide.md

                |--------ARGS--------|
     toys do -- --help , system --help

+Now `toys do` behaves as we intended.

 ## Defining Tools

+So far we've been experimenting only with the built-in tools provided by Toys.
 In this section, you will learn how to define tools by writing a **Toys file**.

-A file named `.toys.rb` (note the leading period) in the current working directory defines tools available in that directory and its subdirectories.
 We will cover how to write tools, including specifying the functionality of the tool, the flags and arguments it takes, and how its description appears in the help screen.

 ### Basic Toys Syntax

+A file named `.toys.rb` (note the leading period) in the current working directory is called a **Toys file**.
+It defines tools available in that directory and its subdirectories.

 The format of a Toys file is a Ruby DSL that includes directives, methods, and nested blocks.
 The actual DSL is specified in the